Astrojigs/Word-based-text-generation/README.md

 # Objective:
 To generate text (new ideas) based on the files provided.

-For example: the file include the data in following format:
+For example: the files include the data in following format:

 ```
 == SOURCE